Tammy Wynette: 1964–1966: Early career in Alabama and the move to Nashville

 Wynette moved to Birmingham in 1964 and lived with her paternal grandparents, uncle, and cousins.
-She discovered that her cosmetology license wouldn't transfer to Alabama, so she enrolled at a beauty college.
+She discovered that her cosmetology license would not transfer to Alabama, so she enrolled at a beauty college.
 Her paternal family also encouraged Wynette's musical talents.
 Her uncle worked for the WBRC television station in Birmingham and helped his niece secure an audition for the Country Boy Eddie country music television show.
 The show's headliner, Eddie Burns, was impressed and agreed to have her on the program.
 On her first show, she sang a cover of Patsy Cline's "Sweet Dreams" while the camera pointed above her waist to avoid showing Wynette's pregnant body.
 Wynette performed on the program from six to eight o'clock each morning before going to school, then went to work at the Midfield Beauty Salon.
 She received 45 dollars per week.
 She befriended the show's pianist, David Vest, who helped record demos.
 The pair often performed together, playing piano bars in the Birmingham area.

 Wynette started visiting a local radio station called WYAM and met disc jockey Fred Lehner.
 She accompanied Lehner on a trip to Nashville, Tennessee, which inspired her to pursue a country music career.
 Meanwhile, Euple Byrd continued returning to Birmingham.
 Not officially divorced, the couple agreed to give their marriage one final chance and they lived in a Birmingham housing project near the steel industry.
 Byrd secured a new job but did not return to their residence, according to Wynette.
 She decided to make the move to Nashville in January 1966 with her three children and all their belongings in their car.